Cipher Digital (CIFR)

 Patrick Kelly, Co-President & Chief Operating Officer

-Patrick Kelly is the Co-President & Chief Operating Officer of Cipher Mining.
-Prior to Cipher, he was Chief Operating Officer and co-founder of Stone Ridge Asset Management, where he oversaw operations, technology, and accounting, and served as Treasurer and Principal Financial Officer for the Stone Ridge Trusts.
-He was also a member of Atalaya Capital Management's Advisory board, managing the development of Funding Path, a proprietary technology for B2B payments.
-His career began at Citadel, and he has held leadership roles at Magnetar Capital and D.E.
+Patrick Kelly is the Co-President and Chief Operating Officer of Cipher Mining, having joined the company as COO in March 2021.
+Prior to Cipher, Kelly co-founded Stone Ridge Asset Management in 2012, where he served as Chief Operating Officer, overseeing operations, technology, and accounting, and was the Treasurer and Principal Financial Officer for the Stone Ridge Trusts.
+He was also a member of Atalaya Capital Management's Advisory board, where he managed the development of Funding Path.
+Kelly began his career at Citadel and has held leadership positions at Magnetar Capital and D.E.
 Shaw & Co.
+His experience includes working with firms that invest growth capital in businesses and engage in public and private transactions.

 AI Analysis | Feedback